lwaschuk/Kotlin-Command-Line-Chess/README.md

 ## Testing

 I did basic movement tests, there is no value to make more for a command line game of chess... when chess.com exists!

-## Conclusion

-Kotlin Chess Game is a fun and challenging way to play chess on your terminal with a friend.
-Whether you are an experienced player or a beginner, you will find this game to be a great way to improve your chess skills.
-So, go ahead and give it a try!